+At-Will Employment

 Employment at the Academic Senate is employment at-will.
 Employment at-will means that an employee may resign at any time with or without advance notice to the Academic Senate and with or without "cause."
 Likewise, the Academic Senate may terminate any employee at any time with or without advance notice and with or without "cause."
+There have been no implied or verbal agreements or promises to an employee that they will be discharged only under certain circumstances or after certain procedures are followed.
+There is no implied employment contract created by this handbook or any other Academic Senate document or written or verbal statement or policy.

 Only the Executive Director of the Academic Senate has the authority to make any agreement contrary to the foregoing and then only in writing with the approval of the President.
 No other director, manager, supervisor or representative of the Academic Senate has the authority to enter into any employment agreement for any specific period of time or to make any agreement contrary to this manual.